Reviewed by Dr Abbie Lam DVM

 Grooming needs of Norwegian Forest cats

 Although they have an incredibly dense, long fur coat, Norwegian Forest cats are surprisingly low maintenance when it comes to grooming.
 They are adept at looking after their own fur and will devote a lot of time to keeping it clean.
-A good brush twice a week should be enough to keep them tidy and free of tangles.
+A good brush daily could help keep them tidy and free of tangles.

 Is a Norwegian Forest cat right for you?